cloud-gov/federalist.18f.gov/pages/how-federalist-works/renaming-site-repository.md

 1. Add the new site repository as described [here]({{site.baseurl}}/pages/using-federalist/)
 2. Build your site and verify that the site is ready for launch using our preview URLs.
 3. Contact the Federalist team; we’ll scan your site within a few days as part of our compliance process and let you know of the results.
-4. Let us know when you are ready to go live with the new site and we can update your CloudFront URL to point to your new site.
+4. Let us know when you are ready to go live with the new site and we will update your CloudFront URL to point to your new site.
 5. Optional: After the new site is live, you can delete the old site within Site Settings.
 (Note: Once deleted, the settings and build history for the site will be lost and is not transferable to a different site.)